 After his parents’ divorce, home life wasn’t easy on Alonzo.
 Already six feet tall at the age of 12, the situation was made better when he went to live with a family friend who had extensive experience fostering children.

 Those are far from the only children who have grown up to be incredibly successful, but each of them is certainly an inspiration.
-While the child you foster probably won’t be famous, it’s almost certain that they will become a better person because of you.
-Contact Contra Costa County foster care services today if you think you’d like to be a foster parent.
+While the chances of your foster child growing up to be famous are slim, it’s almost certain that they will become a better person because of you.
+Contact Contra Costa County foster care services today if you’d like to be a foster parent.